TheCellule/python-bleson/README.rst

 Mac:        Observing and Advertising works, but the actual published Advertisement data is ultimately decided by the OS.

-Windows:    Observing works but starting Advertising will result in a crash.
+Windows:    Observing works but Advertising used hardcoded test payload data for now.

 Feedback